 Solution: To solve this can be easier said than done, the first thing is to commit and stay consistent to meet your healthy eating goals.

-If you cant let go of meats, choose lean meats.
 The point is to help your body know what period of time it can expect to be fed.

 This expectation will balance your body in such a way that your appetite will be regulated, reducing the chances of overeating.
-Helping your midsection can be

 Increasing veggies at every meal and during snacks will increase fiber, water, vitamins, and mineral intake.
 They are also anti-inflammatory and may help reduce bloating.